 What should we absolutely try when we’re in Toronto?

 Where would you take us for a cup of coffee/or tea?

 My favourite place is Forno Cultura, an Italian bakery where you will find a modern twist on traditional Italian pastries, biscottis, bread, paninis, and the like.
 The owner, Maestro Andrera as they call him, only uses the best quality products and flours which is excellent in today’s world.
 For me, this is one of the best places in the city to stop for a delicious espresso or cappuccino with your lunch and of course, finish off your afternoon with something sweet!

 A special place in Toronto you’d like to share with us.

-The city’s Harbourfront and the path around Lake Ontario is always great for a pleasant walk
+The city’s Harbourfront and the path around Lake Ontario are always great for a pleasant walk

 We can’t travel around without stopping by some galleries and museums.
-Tell us which are your favorites?
+Tell us which are your favorites ones.

 My favourite art gallery and the largest collection of art in Toronto is the Art Gallery of Ontario (AGO).
 It houses levels of all genres of art from Ancient artifacts, Renaissance paintings to contemporary sculptures, and Canadian art.